 The Trixel® laser beam scanner contains a single state-of-the-art 2D micro-electro-mechanical system (MEMS) mirror, doing away with the need for complex relay optics between the mirror and waveguide/holographic input.

-MEMS technology allows an incredibly small form factor and weight, as well as low power consumption.
+MEMS technology allows an incredibly small form factor and minimal weight, as well as low power consumption.
 Our software-driven hardware architecture enables less alignment steps, providing benefits in terms of assembly yield and manufacturing costs.
 All this adds up to a laser beam scanner that is ready for mass market Augmented Reality.

 TriLite’s patented laser pulse timing algorithms enable the perfect overlapping of RGB color channels, eliminating image distortions – all without requiring any additional optical elements.
 Shifting complexity from hardware to software is just one more way Trixel® achieves such a small form factor.
 And why it provides the best image quality for high performance AR applications utilizing a wide field of view on the market.